 There are some basic steps you’ll always want to include in your muscle recovery strategy:

-Taking the steps outlined above to get the most from your muscle recovery will go a long way to enhancing your muscle recovery.
-And that in turn will help improve your workouts and build your strength faster.
+Taking the steps outlined above will go a long way toward enhancing your muscle recovery.
+And that, in turn, will help improve your workouts and build your strength faster.

 Not a Silver&Fit® member?
 Learn more about everything the program has to offer, including more helpful healthy living tips like this, here on our website.